FREQUENTLY ASKED QUESTIONS

 General

-These sections of the insurance are underwritten 100% by Lloyd's Syndicate 4444 which is managed by Canopius Managing Agents Limited.
+Travel Plus insurance are is underwritten 100% by Lloyd's Syndicate 4444 which is managed by Canopius Managing Agents Limited.
 Registered Office: Canopius Managing Agents Limited, Floor 29, 22 Bishopsgate, London EC2N 4BQ.
 Registered in England no. 01514453.
+Canopius Managing Agents Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Firm Reference: 204847.

 Children/Child means your or your partner's children or grandchildren, including step-children, step- grandchildren and fostered or adopted children or grandchildren, provided that they are: